AdamsPL/state-machine/part3/article.md

 ```

 # Creating **`StaticString`** class

 Now we have all the necessary tools to create **`StaticString`** class.
-The class itself needs to be a template parametrized by string length, but hopefully in most cases the compiler will be able to deduce the exact value for us.
+The class itself needs to be a template parametrized by string length, but hopefully in most cases, the compiler will be able to deduce the exact value for us.
 The most convenient way to create a **`StaticString`** instance would be to create it from a string literal and since we plan to store the data in a **`std::array`** let's add another constructor for that case.

 ```cpp
 template <std::size_t N>